vippsas/vipps-qr-api/vipps-qr-api.md

 [`DELETE:/qr/v1/merchant-redirect/{id}`](https://vippsas.github.io/vipps-qr-api/redoc.html#operation/DeleteMerchantRedirectQr)
 does what one might expect, it deletes the QR.
 Once deleted, merchants can generate a new QR with the same id but the already-printed-QR will never work again.

-Tip: If you want the same QR in different formats, do GET calls on the same `id` with different accept headers and test what works best.
+Tip: If you want the same QR in different formats, perform `GET` calls on the same `id` with different `accept` headers and test what works best.

+See the [step-by-step postman guide](vipps-qr-api-postman.md) for examples of updating and deleting QRs.
 # Questions?

 We're always happy to help with code or other questions you might have!